Bill Burr: Personal life

 Burr is married to Nia Renee Hill, who sometimes appears as a guest on his podcast.
 They reside in Los Angeles and have two children: a daughter born in 2017 and a son born in 2020.
 Burr is a drummer and licensed helicopter pilot.
 He has named John Bonham, Dave Lombardo, and Nicko McBrain as his favorite drummers.
 He is a fan of rock and heavy metal bands such as AC/DC, Gojira, Karnivool, Iron Maiden, Meshuggah, Metallica, Ministry, Pantera, Slayer, Tool, The Mars Volta, and Led Zeppelin.
 He enjoys smoking cigars.
 He quit drinking alcohol in 2018.
+Additionally he is a fan of New England based sports teams such as the Boston Red Sox and New England Patriots.

 Burr's political statements have often garnered widespread attention.
 He has made various statements in support of gun control, and, seemingly, of abortion rights, although he stated in his 2022 stand-up special, Live at Red Rocks, that he has a "weird take" on the latter: "Pro-choice always made sense to me because I don't like people telling me what to do.
 And I always was just like, 'It's your body.
 Who the fuck am I to tell you what to do with your body?' [...]
 However, I still think you're killing a baby.
 That's where it gets weird."

 Burr has said that he believes political correctness fails to effectively address the problems it aims to fix, such as racism, because it only focuses on the words people use rather than changing their attitudes.
 He has also said that political correctness has no answer for, or impact on, other major sociopolitical issues such as the power held by bankers and pharmaceutical executives.

 Burr voted for Green Party candidate Ralph Nader in the 2000 presidential election.
 He did not vote for either Hillary Clinton or Donald Trump in the 2016 presidential election as he had a negative opinion of both.
 In 2021, he criticized Florida's Republican governor Ron DeSantis for removing mask requirements in the state during the COVID-19 pandemic.

+In a controversial January 2025 podcast by Howie Mandel, Burr publicly addressed speculation from musician Billy Corgan that they are half-brothers.
+Burr criticized Mandel for surprising him with the arrival of Corgan, who said he had been told Burr had been informed.
+Burr alleged Mandel was "rude" and chasing "ratings," and said a podcast wasn't the appropriate venue for them to meet.
+Mandel left the room; amid jokes, Burr said he and Corgan "have the same father" and also said of his father: "The fact that he said he can't sing, I think that sort of disproves that we're related."